VummadiHarsha39/vummadiharsha39.github.io/_pages/my-story.md

 ## FUN FACTS

-- As an Hardcore Telugu cinephile, I declare myself to be a die-hard Vijay Devarakonda and Brad Pitt.
+- As an Hardcore Telugu cinephile, I declare myself to be a die-hard Vijay Devarakonda and Brad Pitt Fan.
 - I was inspired to be successful and be a "statistical analysis and data reconfiguration" mastered professional by my spirit animal, Chandler Bing from Friends (Kidding!).

    ![Full Mesh](/images/Chandler.gif)